bcgov/sso-docs/docs/integrating-your-application/integrating-with-emerald.md

 # Emerald Integrations

-If your project is hosted from the emerald cluster, the security restrictions and network policies will need to be taken into account if you wish to use our keycloak instance as a login proxy.
+If your project is hosted on the emerald cluster, the security restrictions and network policies will need to be taken into account if you wish to use our keycloak instance as a login proxy.

 For your standard integration to work, you will need to create a network policy, and add a yaml stanza to the app's deployment config.